 How do I request keys or card access for Bass, Burton, Ford, McConnell or Sabin-Reed?

 Keys and OneCard access requests for staff, faculty, casual employees, and Smith students, must be submitted via this form.
 Help us help you, please make sure you have the Smith ID#, the full name, email address of each person you are requesting access for, and buildings and room numbers.
 All of this information is required by the College and we cannot promptly process your request without it.

 How can I request OneCard access to a building/space for a 5-College Student or a high school student in one of my classes?

 All non course related Science Center visitors or Five-College Research Students need to apply for a Visitors Card via the access request form.

 Smith faculty assigned to teach a class in a card access building, will be instructed by Registrar to direct any Five College students in their class to the OneCard office, if they need building access after hours.
 The OneCard office will distribute a Visitor’s Card, based on confirmation in registrar records.
 Five College students will need to wait a couple of days after finalizing their registration for a Smith course to be able to pick up their card.
 This is especially important to note for students who have registered during the add/drop period at the beginning of the semester as they will not be able to get the card immediately after registering.

-Faculty who want to request access for high school students who are enrolled in their classes at Smith, and need to access tutoring, project space, or other services, should contact Susan Zachary in the Class Dean’s office in College Hall 203 to discuss their specific needs.
+Faculty who want to request building access for high school students who are enrolled in their classes at Smith, and need to access tutoring, project space, or other services, should contact Susan Zachary in the Class Dean’s office in College Hall 203 to discuss their specific needs.
 Cards will not be automatically issued.